 Carrots: We are trying to reduce our refined sugar intake, shredded carrots provide a natural sweetness to this sauce.
 Personal tastes and tomato acidity can vary so you may want to add a little sugar once the sauce has simmered for a while.

 Vegetables: My favorite vegetables to add to this pasta sauce are onions, mushrooms, eggplant, and zucchini.
 But feel free to add whatever vegetables you have on hand.
 This is a great recipe to use up your end of summer vegetable and herb harvest.

 While chopping all of these vegetables may seem like a lot of work the end result is completely worth it.
 The best part is once everything is in the pot all you have to do is stir the pasta sauce a few times while it simmers away.

-- Baking Soda: Adding baking soda will change the pH of tomato sauce, making it less acidic.
+Baking Soda: Baking soda neutralizes acidity.
+Adding baking soda will change the pH of the tomato sauce, making it taste less acidic.

 - This recipe makes a big batch of pasta sauce meant for freezing to use as a quick meal in the future.
 I recommend only making 1/3 of the recipe if you want to use it for just one meal.